joshukraine/dotfiles/README.md

 	xcode-select --install

-Reboot, check for additional updates from Mac App Store, then reboot again if necessary.
+Reboot, check for additional updates, then reinstall, reboot if needed.

+	sudo softwareupdate -l
+	sudo softwareupdate -i -a

 ### Installation